Anholt (Denmark): British occupation (1809–1814)

 Early in the Gunboat War (part of the Napoleonic Wars), the Danish authorities shut off the lighthouse on Anholt.
-On 5 December 1808 the bomb ketch HMS Proselyte was wrecked on the Anholt Reef while trapped in floating ice; the Danes rescued all her crew and immediately made them prisoners of war.
-Proselyte had stationed herself off the island on 9 November 1808 to carry a light for the safety of passing convoys.
+On 5 December 1808, the bomb ketch HMS Proselyte was wrecked on the Anholt Reef while trapped in floating ice; the Danes rescued all her crew and immediately made them prisoners of war.
+Proselyte had stationed herself off the island on 9 November 1808, to carry a light for the safety of passing convoys.

-Following the loss of Proselyte, on 18 May 1809 the 64-gun third rate HMS Standard, under Captain Askew Paffard Hollis, the 36-gun frigate Owen Glendower, Avenger, Ranger, Rose, and the gunvessel Snipe captured the island.
+Following the loss of Proselyte, on 18 May 1809, the 64-gun third rate HMS Standard, under Captain Askew Paffard Hollis, the 36-gun frigate Owen Glendower, Avenger, Ranger, Rose, and the gunvessel Snipe captured the island.
 A party of seamen and marines under the command of Captain William Selby of Owen Glendower, with the assistance of Captain Edward Nicolls of the Standard's marines, landed.
 The Danish garrison of 170 men put up a sharp but ineffectual resistance that killed one marine and wounded two; the garrison then capitulated.
 The British took immediate possession of the island.
 Hollis stated that Anholt was important as a source of water to the Navy, and as a good anchorage for merchant vessels going to or coming from the Baltic.

 The principal objective of the mission was to restore the lighthouse on the island to its pre-war state to facilitate the movement of British men of war and merchantmen navigating the dangerous seas there.
 The Danes, upon hearing of their defeat, attempted to retake the island and launched an expedition.
 However, the battle of Anholt resulted in a significant British victory and the Danes made no further attempts to recapture the island.
 There is a monument commemorating the battle in Anholt village.

 While captain of HMS Elephant, Francis Austen visited Anholt in 1812 and wrote about it to his sister, the novelist Jane Austen.
 He described the lighthouse in some detail and also gave some impressions of the island:

 On 28 February 1812, the 16-gun brig HMS Fly was wrecked on Anholt, but without loss of life, as the British garrison on the island were able to rescue the crew.
 The British held Anholt until the Treaty of Kiel, which was signed on 15 January 1814, ended the war and returned the islands to Denmark.

-In the 1940s a British visitor heard children reciting a verse which they did not understand the meaning of: "Jeck og Jill vent op de hill, og Jill kom tombling after".
+In the 1940s, a British visitor heard a group of children reciting a verse which they did not understand the meaning of: "Jeck og Jill vent op de hill, og Jill kom tombling after".
 The ditty, it turned out, had been a nursery rhyme brought to the island by British soldiers during the Napoleonic Wars.